-Choose Local, Independent or Female Owned: make your carbon footprint smaller by purchasing locally made items.
-Keep money circulating in your community by shopping independent.
+Choose Local, Independent, or Female Owned: make your carbon footprint smaller by purchasing locally made items.
+Keep money circulating in your community by shopping independently.
 Make your fashion feminist by empowering fempreneurs with your dollars.

 All Bodies Are Beautiful: take a look at a brand’s sizing spectrum.
 Inclusive sizing means that sustainable and ethical fashion is available to all.
 For big brands, look for at least XXS to XXL sizes, and for smaller brands that create in small batches or on-demand, look for statements that indicate “other sizes on request”, or email/tag them publicly on social media to ask if they do.

-Proactively Support Black, Brown, Indigenous and People of Colour: many of the practices in our list will implicitly address racism.
-According to Labour Behind the Label, “of the 74 million garment workers worldwide, approximately 80% of them are women” from Asian, Latin and racialized communities in the U.S., thus ethical labour practices and organic or non-toxic processes will directly protect their physical health and livelihoods.
-However, explicit actions by the brands themselves to dismantle systemic racism in their workplace, stores, factories, website and social media are just as important.
+Proactively Support Black, Brown, Indigenous, and People of Colour: many of the practices in our list will implicitly address racism.
+According to Labour Behind the Label, "of the 74 million garment workers worldwide, approximately 80% of them are women" from Asian, Latin, and racialized communities in the U.S., thus ethical labor practices and organic or non-toxic processes will directly protect their physical health and livelihoods.
+However, explicit actions by the brands themselves to dismantle systemic racism in their workplace, stores, factories, website, and social media are just as important.

 Questions you can ask are: Who are their models?
 Who do they promote?
 Is there a token BIPOC here and there, or are they consistently diverse?
 What does their website say about their anti-racism stand and affirmative policies in place or process?
 Who is in leadership and staff?
 Finally, buy from BIPOC owned businesses.